diegopenilla/Custom-Telegram-Bot-in-Python/README.md

 # Creating a basic custom bot with Telegram and Python

+After you have created a telegram bot using @botfather, retrieve its API key and paste it at the beginning of `bot.py`.
+That's all you need to do get started.

 To install the project dependencies, run:
 ```bash
 chmod +x install.sh